zzy2002/zzy2002/README.md

 ## Hi there 👋
 I‘m currently a Master student in University of Edinburgh

-I’m intrested in agents and happy to make contributions
+I’m intrested in Inference acceleration and Agent applications

+I think the cost and speed limit the development of Agents.

 <!--